Loading...

-Thomas Aquinas, Summa Theologiae The Principles of Nature, ed. and trans. by Steven Baldner.
+Thomas Aquinas, Basic Philosophical Writing: From the Summa Theologiae and The Principles of Nature, ed. and trans. by Steven Baldner.
 Peterborough, Ont.: Broadview Press, 2019, 254 pp.

 Open Access